pipelinelabo/datalaiq-wiki/ingesters/ingesters.md

 ## Ingest API

-The Gravwell ingest API and core ingesters are fully open source under the BSD 2-Clause license.
-This means that you can write your own ingesters and integrate Gravwell entry generation into your own products and services.
+The DatalaiQ ingest API and core ingesters are fully open source under the BSD 2-Clause license.
+This means that you can write your own ingesters and integrate DatalaiQ entry generation into your own products and services.
 The core ingest API is written in Go, but the list of available API languages is under active expansion.

 [API code](https://github.com/gravwell/gravwell/tree/master/ingest)

 [API documentation](https://godoc.org/github.com/gravwell/ingest)

-A very basic ingester example (less than 100 lines of code) that watches a file and sends any lines written to it up to a Gravwell cluster [can be seen here](https://www.godoc.org/github.com/gravwell/ingest#example-package)
+A very basic ingester example (less than 100 lines of code) that watches a file and sends any lines written to it up to a DatalaiQ cluster [can be seen here](https://www.godoc.org/github.com/gravwell/ingest#example-package)

-Keep checking back with the Gravwell GitHub page, as the team is continually improving the ingest API and porting it to additional languages.
-Community development is fully supported, so if you have a merge request, language port, or a great new ingester that you have open sourced, let Gravwell know!
-The Gravwell team would love to feature your hard work in the ingester highlight series.
+Keep checking back with the DatalaiQ GitHub page, as the team is continually improving the ingest API and porting it to additional languages.
+Community development is fully supported, so if you have a merge request, language port, or a great new ingester that you have open sourced, let DatalaiQ know!
+The DatalaiQ team would love to feature your hard work in the ingester highlight series.

 ```{toctree}
 ---